LeMaitre to Present at the Jefferies Virtual Healthcare Conference

-BURLINGTON, Mass., May 20, 2021 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (Nasdaq:LMAT) announced today that JJ Pellegrino, Chief Financial Officer, will present at the Jefferies Virtual Healthcare Conference on Friday, June 4, 2021, at 1:30 PM EDT.
+BURLINGTON, Mass., May 20, 2021 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (LMAT, Financial) announced today that JJ Pellegrino, Chief Financial Officer, will present at the Jefferies Virtual Healthcare Conference on Friday, June 4, 2021, at 1:30 PM EDT.

 LeMaitre is a provider of devices, implants and services for the treatment of peripheral vascular disease, a condition that affects more than 200 million people worldwide.
 The Company develops, manufactures and markets disposable and implantable vascular devices to address the needs of its core customer, the vascular surgeon.
 Additional information can be found at www.lemaitre.com.